akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Her father was in the doorway.
 Not standing tall, not waiting with staghound at his side.
 Just... leaning.
 One hand on the frame, the other hanging loose.
 He looked smaller than she remembered.
 As if something inside him had collapsed.

-He saw her.
-Tried to raise a hand.
-Couldn't quite manage it.
+He saw her, tried to raise a hand, but couldn't quite manage it.

 Beatrice crossed the clearing and took his hand instead.
 It was cold.